scottcolfer/scottcolfer.github.io/_posts/2025-10-05-how-to-finish-writing-a-book.md

 date: 2025-10-05
 ---

+I've written a book called [Product in Service: A Manifesto for Pragmatic Product Management](https://amzn.eu/d/3comJWh).
+Here's how that happened.

 ## 1. Impulse and Permission

 For years I’d been hearing product people struggle with the feeling they’re ‘not doing proper product’.
 Across the product management profession I led, in coaching sessions, and later inside a consultancy, the same pattern surfaced: smart people, stuck in systems that made pure product management almost impossible.